mlatcl/tig/backlog/features/2025-10-19_exponential-families-snippet.md

 - ⚠️ Code examples deferred - can add later if needed

 Status updated to In Progress.
 Nearly complete - ready for review.

+**Snippet completed:**
+- File created at `~/lawrennd/snippets/_physics/includes/exponential-families.md` (265 lines)
+- All acceptance criteria met (except code examples which were deferred)
+- Includes historical context, forward pointer to Fisher information section
+- Ready for integration into Lecture 1

+Status updated to Completed.